johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 }
 ```

 Terminals 1 and 2 show the corresponding message flow in the Faye broker and `nestMicroservice` app respectively.
 They all should weave together nicely to let you trace the entire saga through the layers of the system.
-By the way, if you're wondering where the message level logging in terminal 2 (`nestMicroservice`) comes from, take a look at the serializer/deserializer implementations in `nestjs-faye-transporter/src/responder/serializers/outbound-response-identity-serializer.ts` and `nestjs-faye-transporter/src/responder/deserializers/inbound-message-identity-deserializer.ts`.
+By the way, if you're wondering where the message level logging in terminal 2 (`nestMicroservice`) comes from, take a look at the serializer/deserializer implementations in `nestjs-faye-transporter/src/responder/serializers/outbound-response-identity-serializer.ts` and `nestjs-faye-transporter/src/responder/deserializers/inbound-message-identity-deserializer.ts` respectively.
 These are our so-called "identity" serializer/deserializer from the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-3-4m20), which are very helpful for visualizing message flow.

 Hooray!
 We're done right?  :beer:?